OpenCTI-Platform/opencti/docs/docs/administration/parameters.md

 ![Broadcast message display not dismissible](assets/broadcast_message_display_notdismissible.png)

 ⚠️ Only one Announcement is displayed at a time.
-Dismissible Announcement are displayed first, then the latest not dismissible Announcement.
+Dismissible Announcements are displayed first, then the latest not dismissible Announcement.

 ## Analytics